Twometer/twometer-iot/README.txt

 Discovery:
 ==========
-To discover a bridge in the network, send a UDP broadcast to your subnet (e.g. 192.168.1.255) consisting of the bytes "0x00 0x42 0x69".
-The bridge will reply to you with its IP address formatted as an ASCII string (e.g. 192.168.1.123)
+To discover a bridge in the network, send a UDP broadcast to your subnet (e.g. 192.168.1.255) on port 38711 consisting of the bytes "0x00 0x42 0x69".
+The bridge will reply to you with its IP address formatted as an ASCII string (e.g. 192.168.1.123).